-My Verdict: Start with WordPress because later on if you plan to move from blogger to WordPress, you will loose your page views, likes, shares, website ratings and other stats.
+My Verdict: Start with WordPress because later on if you plan to move from blogger to WordPress, you will lose your page views, likes, shares, website ratings and other stats.
 I did lose all of it, and it was like a brand new website when I started in January 2014.
-I did not loose my readers because of the Facebook fan page.
+I did not lose my readers because of the Facebook fan page.
 The transition can be a headache, and I had to format about 100 posts and recipes.
 So the downtime was almost 2-3 weeks.
 Whatever you do, don’t forget to backup your site if you decide on a transition.

-Hosted vs. self hosting
+Hosted vs. self-hosting

 Hosted means they will store the contents of the blog and display it for you, but your site name will have the company name tagged in say (www.feedyourtemptations.blogspot.com).

 They will back up the site, but they also have the right to delete your site if something goes wrong, not that they will, but do a backup.